- About Us

 The one-hour intervention emphasizes the positive reasons for avoiding tobacco.
 The aim is to educate students using scientific information on tobacco.
 Some of the topics covered include, the toxic components of tobacco, nicotine addiction, health effects of smoking, other tobacco products, passive smoking and tobacco advertisement.
 The interventions are interactive to encourage the development of individual and social skills needed to overcome peer pressure and choose not to smoke.
 Following the intervention, students are provided with educational material they can take home.

-The SmokeFreeGreece interventions take place in specially designed educational centers located in three Greeek cities:
+The SMOKEFREEGREECE interventions take place in specially designed educational centers located in three Greek cities:

 - In Athens, at the Educational Center “Attica Tradition” Ipitou 17b, Plaka